samuelmc91/eiger2cbf/README.md

 The command line option is almost the same as H5ToXds from Dectris.
 Actually, you can use eiger2cbf instead of H5ToXds.
 This might be useful on Mac OS X because H5ToXds is provided only for Linux (as of 2016 Feb).
-In this case, you may want to create a following wrapper script named H5ToXds.
+In this case, you may want to create the following wrapper script named H5ToXds.

 ```bash